coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 4. URL navigation should always be reflected in the client (in case of javascript: see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/src/3rd/js/three/navigator.js) for an example navigator).

-5. In XR mode, the navigator back/forward-buttons should be always visible (using a wearable e.g., see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/example/aframe/sandbox/index.html#L26-L29) for an example wearable)
+7. In XR mode, the navigator back/forward-buttons should be always visible (using a wearable e.g., see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/example/aframe/sandbox/index.html#L26-L29) for an example wearable)

-6. in case of navigating to a new [[pos)ition, ''first'' navigate to the ''current position'' so that the ''back-button'' of the ''browser-history'' always refers to the previous position (see [[here](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js#L97))
+8. in case of navigating to a new [[pos)ition, ''first'' navigate to the ''current position'' so that the ''back-button'' of the ''browser-history'' always refers to the previous position (see [[here](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js#L97))

-7. portal-rendering: a 2:1 ratio texture-material indicates an equirectangular projection
+9. ignore previous rule in special cases, like clicking an `href` using camera-portal collision (the back-button would cause a teleport-loop)

 [» example implementation](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js)<br>
 [» example 3D asset](https://github.com/coderofsalvation/xrfragment/blob/main/example/assets/href.gltf#L192)<br>